 - My photos with Russian ladies in Russia and in many other countries.

-I also note that Russians suffered more than Koreans during World War II, which they call the "Great Patriotic War."
+I also note that Russians suffered more than Koreans during the World War II, which they call the "Great Patriotic War."

 - My photos with Russian soldiers in Russia.

 - On August 6, 1945, one American B-29 bomber dropped the first